abetrs/playlistexchange/instructions.md

 ---

+## ⚠️ Important Development Guidelines

+**Testing Policy:** Do not attempt to test, run, or start the application unless explicitly requested by the user.
+Focus on code generation, analysis, and architectural guidance only.

+---

 ## 🚀 Project Overview

-**Idea:** The Playlist Exchange ("Itch") is an application that connects users with similar music tastes, allowing them to exchange playlists through a session-based system.
-The app uses Spotify and Last.fm APIs to analyze user taste profiles and facilitate music discovery exchanges.
+**The Playlist Exchange ("Itch")** is a session-based music discovery application that connects users with similar tastes for playlist exchanges.
+Users create or join sessions, share their music profiles via Last.fm/Spotify, and discover new music through taste-matched participants.

+**Current Status:** Core session management, user creation, and participants dashboard fully implemented.
+Ready for music profile integration and matching algorithms.

 **Tech Stack:**
 - **Backend:** Node.js/Express with Firebase/Firestore database